 1.0 So what?

-Manned-Unmanned Teaming (MUM-T) is one of the Future Combat Air Systems (FCAS) spearheads.
+Manned-Unmanned Teaming (MUM-T) is one of the spearheads of Future Combat Air Systems (FCAS).
 Its contributions could revolutionise the air combat field, considerably enhancing efficiency while diminishing risks and collateral damages.
 On 16 December 2022, the government of France, Spain and Germany signed a 3.2 billion euro deal with Airbus, Indra, Dassault Aviation and their partners to continue the development of this technology in Europe.

 2.0 Genesis